The Three Friends and Jerry: Telecast and home media

-In Sweden, the series first aired on SVT for its' original run.
+In Sweden, the series first aired on SVT for its original run.
 It later aired reruns on SVT Barn throughout the 2000s and early 2010s.

 The show was originally aired in the United Kingdom on Nickelodeon and Nicktoons, with reruns remaining until 2010, mainly to fulfill European content guidelines.

 In Germany, the show was planned to air on Nickelodeon Germany, and Nickelodeon Germany is listed in the first few episodes' credits.
 However, the original incarnation of Nick Germany shut down in mid-1998.
-As a result, the show would instead air on Fox Kids (later Jetix and Disney XD) from 2001 until 2009.
-The show also aired on KIKA until the late 2000s, and ProSieben MAXX from 2013 until 2014.
+The series did not premiere in the country until 2001, when KiKA acquired free-TV rights.
+In 2005, the series began airing on Jetix.
+The series also reran on ProSieben MAXX from 2013 until 2014.

-In the U.S., the show initially aired from 1998 until 2001 on the Fox Family Channel.
+In the U.S., the show initially aired from 1998 until 2000 on the Fox Family Channel.
 In 2005, the show's distributor, HIT Entertainment, partnered to launch the PBS Kids Sprout channel.
 The show aired on Sprout until late 2006.

-In Canada, the show aired on YTV, and in Australia, it aired on Nickelodeon.
+In Canada, the show aired on YTV from 1999 until 2001, and in Australia, it aired on Nickelodeon.
 It also aired on NCRV in the Netherlands, Nickelodeon in Latin America, Boing in Spain, 2x2 in Russia, Premiere Austria in Austria, and Arutz HaYeladim in Israel.

 The series mostly aired on Fox Kids/Jetix and Nickelodeon channels worldwide.

 In the late 1990s-2000s, the show was released on VHS (in Sweden only) and DVDs internationally, but never released in North America.
 Most notably in Australia by Magna Home Entertainment, who released various episodes through 7 volumes.